 If you are an engineer working on implementing PIV authentication, you may need to download and install the root certificate (COMMON) for your workstations, servers, applications and network domains.

-Many applications may require Intermediate Certificates to successfully trust ALL PIV credentials, and may not support the automatic retrieval of certificate chains.
+Many applications may require intermediate certificates to successfully trust ALL PIV credentials and may not support the automatic retrieval of certificate chains.
 You should consider the possible unintended consequences of installing intermediate certificates which only represent intermediate certificate chains for your agency users.
-You may want to be able to Trust all PIV credentials from agencies, and credentials from our trusted partners.
-It is increasingly more common for users from other agencies or partners to authenticate to your networks or applications, and this usage is the foundation of PIV to promote trust, interoperability, authentication, and efficiency across the US Federal Government.
+You may want to be able to trust all PIV credentials from agencies and credentials from our trusted partners.
+It is increasingly more common for users from other agencies or partners to authenticate to your networks or applications; this usage is the foundation of PIV to promote trust, interoperability, authentication, and efficiency across the U.S. federal government.

 General recommendations for trust and certificate chain management include:

-- COMMON should be used as the trusted root certificate authority
+- COMMON should be used as the trusted root CA.

-- Management of root and intermediate certificate authority certificates and distribution to network domains, workstations, servers and applications should be managed with group policy objects, secure automated distributions mechanisms, and enterprise policies and procedures to ensure updates are managed effectively.
+- Management of root and intermediate CA certificates and distribution to network domains, workstations, servers and applications should be managed with group policy objects, secure automated distributions mechanisms, and enterprise policies and procedures to ensure updates are managed effectively.

 - NIST published an Information Technology Laboratory (ITL) bulletin in July 2012 which includes general practices to consider.

-Revocation is the process and technology to identify a certificate as no longer valid - to tell computers and applications “do not trust this certificate anymore.”
+Revocation is the process and technology used to identify a certificate as no longer valid—to tell computers and applications “do not trust this certificate anymore.”

-PIV credential certificates will be revoked when a user terminates employment or a contract with an agency, is issued a new credential, is issued an updated PIV credential, or has a lost, stolen or damaged PIV credential.
-The revocation of PIV credential certificates occurs with the PIV credential issuer and certification authority.
+PIV credential certificates will be revoked when a user terminates employment or a contract with an agency, is issued a new credential, is issued an updated PIV credential, or has a lost, stolen, or damaged PIV credential.
+The revocation of PIV credential certificates occurs with the PIV credential issuer and CA.